certara/R-RsNLME-Examples/Example11/README.md

-# Example 11: Setpwise Covariate Search & Bootstrapping (Two Compartment IV Bolus)
+# Example 11: Stepwise Covariate Search & Bootstrapping (Two Compartment IV Bolus)

 The purpose of this example is to demonstrate how to: